 How does the crisis intensify?

-How does your course serve the role of guide, wizard or fairy godmother?
+How does your course serve the role of helpful guide?

 What new obstacles might arise on the journey?